mchanphilly/vscode-bsv/README.md

 I'm interested in hearing about syntax highlighting bugs, usability issues, and feature requests.

-If you find something wrong with syntax highlighting, or something that would be improved, please send me a sample of Bluespec that exhibits what you're seeing.
-If it's not self-explanatory, please also include a short description.
+If you find something wrong with syntax highlighting, or something that would be improved, please send me a sample of Bluespec that exhibits what you're seeing and a short description.

-Also, I'm looking for employment.
+## See Also

+- Check out my website at https://martinchan.org/
+- If you use Jekyll for site generation, check out my [Bluespec lexer](https://martinchan.org/projects/bluespec-lexer/) for Rouge, which is the syntax highlighting engine that Jekyll uses.
+- If you're an employer, I'm currently looking for employment, preferably somewhere in computer architecture or RTL.
+If you're an employer that uses Bluespec, count me as doubly interested.

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0

 Initial release:

+- Syntax highlighting

 ---